kilnake/kilnake.github.io/_posts/2024-04-26-openwrt-nginxproxymanager.md

 ![Openwrt page](/assets/ip.png)

-#### Edit the local domain and ip address in the same format as highlighted
+#### Edit the local domain and ip address in the same format as yellow highlighted

 ![General addresses change](/assets/addresses.png)